Tricktionary/kombucha-builder-tricktionary/README.md

 However, if you don't have Ruby 2.5 installed, please feel free to change the `.ruby-version` to whatever lastest ruby version you have installed on your computer.

+In this app there are tests for both rspec and minitest.
+Please choose whichever testing framework you are most comfortable with!

 ## Exercise 1 - Ratings

 Users of this app want a way to rate different kombucha recipes through the API.

 #### Requirements:
-* Ratings should have a score that returns a number between 1 to 5.
+* Ratings should have a score that returns a number between 1 and 5.
 * Users can only have 1 rating per kombucha.
 * Users should be able read / create / update their rating.
 * The Kombucha resource should have a way to return an average rating based on all user ratings for that particular recipe.